anaserrami/books-consulting-app/README.md

 # Books Consulting App

-Books Consulting App is a mobile application that allows users to search for books using the Google Books API and view details about the books, including title, authors, description, and cover image.
+Books Consulting App is a mobile application that allows users to search for books using the Google Books API and view details about the books, including title, authors, description.

 ## Features